aleksispi/aleksispi.github.io/_pages/ai-environment.md

 ## Media and public communication

-**December 2023 (upcoming):** Presentation for a class of master students at Lund University on the theme "AI for the environment".
+**December 2023:** Presentation for a class of master students at Lund University on the theme "AI for the environment".

 **December 2023:** Presentation for [Digitaliseringskonsulterna](https://digitaliseringskonsulterna.se/) on the theme "AI for the environment".